Kikimora: Etymology

 Most sources link the suffix -mora with the Proto-Slavic *morà ('nightly spirit, bad dream') and the Proto-Germanic *marōn (id.), as in the modern English nightmare.

 In Polish folklore, mora are the souls of living people that leave the body during the night, and are seen as wisps of straw or hair or as moths.
 Accordingly, Polish mora, Czech můra denote both a kind of elf or spirit as well as a "sphinx moth" or "night butterfly".
 Other Slavic languages with cognates that have the double meaning of moth are: Kashubian mòra, and Slovak mora.

 In Slovene, Croatian and Serbian, mora refers to a "nightmare".
 Mora or Mara is one of the spirits from ancient Slav mythology.
 Mara was a dark spirit that takes a form of a beautiful woman and then visits men in their dreams, torturing them with desire, and dragging life out of them.
 In Serbia, a mare is called mora, or noćnik/noćnica ("night creature", masculine and feminine respectively).
 In Romania they were known as Moroi.

-The word kikimora may have derived from the Udmurt (Finno-Ugric) word kikka-murt, meaning scarecrow (literally bag-made person).